Lucretiel/shargparse/README.md

 argparse configuration
 ======================

-The argparse configuration is a custom syntax designed specifically for pyparse.
+The argparse configuration is a custom syntax designed specifically for shargparse.
 It is designed to be easy to construct on the fly, and send into the script with just an echo or cat command.